swiftlang/swift/docs/refactoring/SwiftLocalRefactoring.md

 ~~~

 `CURSOR_REFACTORING` specifies that this refactoring is initialized at a cursor
-location and thus will use [SemaToken] in the implementation.
+location and thus will use [ResolvedCursorInfo] in the implementation.
 The first field,
 `LocalizeString`, specifies the internal name of this refactoring in the Swift
 codebase.
 In this example, the class corresponding to this refactoring is named
 `RefactoringActionLocalizeString`.
 The string literal `"Localize String"` is the